Berlioz and Exeter Hall

 Sixth concert (9 June): (Part I) Beethoven, Choral Symphony (Part II) Wylde, excerpts from a cantata; Berlioz, excerpts from the first two parts of the Damnation of Faust, including the Hungarian March and Dance of the Sylphs; Liszt, transcription of the Skaters’ Waltz from Meyerbeer’s Le Prophète and Tarantella from Rossini’s Soirées musicales (Mme Pleyel, piano); Benedict, chorus; Weber, Overture Jubilee

-Berlioz’s correspondence gives detailed reports on most of these concerts, except for the second and the fifth.
-The day after the first concert he wrote to his friend Joseph d’Ortigue (CG no. 1461):
+Berlioz’s correspondence gives detailed reports on most of these concerts, except for the second and the fifth (see also the Memories of a Musician (1913) by Wilhelm Ganz, who played in the orchestra and confirms what Berlioz says in his letters).
+The day after the first concert Berlioz wrote to his friend Joseph d’Ortigue (CG no. 1461):

 I am writing to you a few lines to let you known that I scored a colossal success.
 I don’t know how often I was called back, and I was acclaimed both as composer and as conductor.
 This morning I read in the Times, the Morning Post, the Morning Herald, the Advertiser and others, eulogies such as have never been written about me. […]